openstack-archive/fuel-plugin-nsxv/doc/test/source/nsx-v_test_plan.rst

 Plugin (or its components) has the following limitations:

 * VMware NSXv plugin can be enabled only with Neutron tunnel segmentation.
-* Enviroment with enabled VMware NSXv plugin can't contains compute nodes.
+* Environment with enabled VMware NSXv plugin can't contains compute nodes.
 * Only VMware NSX Manager Virtual Appliance 6.1.4 or later is supported.

 Running OSTF right after plugin installation can cause some of the tests to